 Live Performances for a Different Kind of Art

-There were many other events and spaces that we didn’t get to during our gallery crawl including music at Tonic, a free improv show at the Arcade Comedy Theater, the Teenie Harris exhibit at The August Wilson Center, and even a fire troupe performance on Katz Plaza.
+There were many other events and spaces that we didn’t get to during our gallery crawl including a free improv show at the Arcade Comedy Theater, the Teenie Harris exhibit at The August Wilson Center, and even a fire troupe performance on Katz Plaza.

 These downtown Gallery Crawls are fantastic for all kinds of visual and performing arts lovers, but also for Pittsburgh fanatics as you get to explore hidden gems right in the heart of downtown.
 But as we found out during our first gallery crawl- there is so much to see and do that you’ll have to visit more than once to take it all in!